kendricchung-aqi/getting-started/LocationType.md

 # ProvisioningTool - `LocationType` tasks

-- CREATE, UPDATE, and DELETE operations are supported.
+- EXPORT, CREATE, UPDATE, and DELETE operations are supported.

 ## Format of the `CreateLocationTypes.csv` file